BadgerHobbs/docker-easy-scaler/README.md

 # Docker-Easy-Scaler

-Container which dynamically scales your different containers based on per container type metric, such as rabbitmq queues
+Container which dynamically scales your different containers based on per container type metric, such as rabbitmq queues.
+The solution as it stands is functional, but somewhat crude.
+Basically for those who want a temporary scalable set of containers without setting up Kubernetes (or similar).

 #### Docker Setup Commands
 ```python